AshtonSBradley/PhaseSpaceTools.jl/docs/src/index.md

 α,ᾱ = glauberP(state,N)
 ```
 ### Positive-P
-In the `positiveP` representation the simples way to sample the state is again as a point on the complex plane
+In the Positive-P representation the simples way to sample the state is again as a point on the complex plane

 ```julia
 α,ᾱ = positiveP(state,N)